FH-Potsdam/spark-workshops/README.md

     npm install -g spark-cli

-For some of the examples ([spark-client-side](https://github.com/FH-Potsdam/2014-2015-WiSe-spark-core-workshop/tree/master/spark-client-side) & [spark-ajax](https://github.com/FH-Potsdam/2014-2015-WiSe-spark-core-workshop/tree/master/spark-ajax)) you also will need to have [bower](http://bower.io/) and [Grunt.js](http://gruntjs.com/) installed.
+For some of the examples ([spark-client-side](https://github.com/FH-Potsdam/2014-2015-WiSe-spark-core-workshop/tree/master/spark-client-side) & [spark-ajax](https://github.com/FH-Potsdam/2014-2015-WiSe-spark-core-workshop/tree/master/spark-ajax)) you also will need to have [bower](http://bower.io/) and [Grunt.js](http://gruntjs.com/) installed and you need to use the http-server.

     npm install -g bower
     npm install -g grunt-cli